AndrewSB/awesome-macOS/README.md

 # awesome-osx
 A curated list of awesome OS X open source projects and libraries.
 The items are listed in order of submission.
 If you'd like to contribute please read the [guide](https://github.com/AndrewSB/awesome-osx/blob/master/CONTRIBUTING.md).
 If you're working on iOS I'd also recommend checking out [vsouza](https://github.com/vsouza)'s [awesome-ios](https://github.com/vsouza/awesome-ios).
-Feel free to add your project.
+Feel free to add your projects.

 # Open Source OS X Apps
 _Note: 🔶 denotes projects written in Swift._